• Home

 Interior Plastics

-The plastic rear headliner trim panel, rear cargo light switch and hatch latch brushes, coat hangers, hatch glass strut covers, and a driver side headrest seat belt guide bracket were all either broken or missing.
+Several interior components were either broken or missing, including the plastic rear headliner trim panel, the rear cargo light switch and hatch latch brushes, coat hangers, hatch glass strut covers, and the driver-side headrest seat belt guide bracket.

 Seat Belts